satya8118/RingtheoryNotes/README.md

 # RingtheoryNotes
-This notes is not a final version.
+This notes is not the final version.
 I will be updated soon